LiuElvin/STAT_302_Final_Project/README.md

 # Connected Ad Hoc Network

-- An **ad hoc network** is *connected* if any abitrary node can traverse across line segments to reach every other node
+- An **ad hoc network** is *connected* if any abitrary node can traverse across line segments to reach other nodes

   - In non technical terms, a network is *connected* if any device can communicate with any device it desires